 You can open the Terminal either through the system Dash or the Ctrl+Alt+T shortcut.

-Here is how the output of the top command looks like:
+Here is what the output of the top command looks like:

 The upper part of the output shows statistics about the processes and resource usage.
 The lower part displays a list of currently running processes.
 In order to browse through the list, you can use the arrow keys or the page up and page down keys.